BastiTee/selekta/README.md

 *Packaging*

  - [ ] Create a native container build for windows
- - [ ] Create a native container build for mac
- - [ ] Create a native container build for linux
  - [ ] Create or find an awesome icon

 *Done*